rivoli-ai/andy-code-analyzer/README.md

 # Andy.CodeAnalyzer

-A powerful code analysis library for the Andy AI assistant that provides real-time code indexing, searching, and context understanding capabilities.
+A code analysis library for the Andy AI assistant that provides real-time code indexing, searching, and context understanding capabilities.

 ## Features